BananaJoh/sv650overlay/README.md

 * ESP32 reads diagnostic sensor data from bike ECU via K-Line (SDS protocol) and sends it via Bluetooth
 * Android smartphone app receives, processes, displays and optionally records the data in csv format
   * Background service handles Bluetooth connection, receives data and processes gear information for overlay
-  * Movable overlay displays current gear and connection status in 7-segment display look
+  * Movable overlay displays current gear and connection status in 7-segment display look, on top of all other apps (e.g. navigation, music player)
   * App screens/activities to discover Bluetooth devices, control the background service, display and record data

 ## Base
 The Suzuki SV650 has no built-in gear indicator.
 If you want to have one, there are several solutions, e.g. by modifying the speedo with a Multibot (https://www.youtube.com/watch?v=Pzvj8wLwQjo) or buying an external gear position indicator (https://www.healtech-electronics.com/products/gipro/gpdt/).
 Neither soldering the speedo nor paying much money for an attachment to the handlebars satisfied me, so I looked for alternatives.
 First finding was https://github.com/RaysceneNS/SV-650-GearPositionIndicator - an attempt to read the gear position sensor analog voltage directly with an ATtiny microcontroller.
 I built, but never installed it because I thought it could influence the signal for the ECU.
-Later I found https://github.com/o5i/Datalogger - an Arduino based datalogger using the diagnostic interface of the bike (which is K-Line aka ISO 9141 with Suzuki specific KWP2000 aka ISO 14230 protocol implementation called SDS).
+Later I found https://github.com/o5i/Datalogger - an Arduino based datalogger using the diagnostic interface of the bike (which is K-Line aka ISO 9141 with Suzuki specific KWP2000 aka ISO 14230 protocol implementation, called SDS).
 I had an ESP32 flying around for some time, so the idea of building something with wireless connectivity and an Android smartphone, which already had its place on my handlebars, grew.
-I flashed Arduino core for ESP32 and started customizing the code to remove all unnecessary functions, use one of the HardwareSerials of the ESP32 for K-Line with a L9637 bus driver and later send the data the via BluetoothSerial for communication with the smartphone.
+I flashed Arduino core for ESP32 and started adapting the code to remove all unnecessary functions, use one of the HardwareSerials of the ESP32 for K-Line with a L9637 and later send the data to the smartphone via BluetoothSerial.
 Then I started developing the Android app.
 I moved the conversions of the raw bytes to actual human-readable values to the app and tried to reverse engineer the byte-sensor-mapping and calculations, as the existing ones were wrong for my bike.
-The recording function was one of the key features for this.
+Implementing the recording function was one of the key tools for this step.
 So here it is now - some conversions are still missing or inaccurate, but it is working overall.

 ## Hardware